OISF/suricata/doc/userguide/configuration/dropping-privileges.rst

   suricata -D -i eth0 --user=suri --group=suri

-You will also want to make sure your user/group permissions are set so suricata can still write to its log files which are usually located in /var/log/suricata.
+You will also want to make sure your user/group permissions are set so Suricata can still write to its log files which are usually located in /var/log/suricata.

 ::